-The figure 6.18.3-1 shows how a secure user plane connection between UE and LMF is modified.
-The flow describes change of LMF but applies also when source and target LMF is the same.
-The procedure can also be used to terminate the user plane connection to Source LMF not selecting any Target LMF).
+The figure 6.18.3-1 shows how a secure user plane connection between UE and LMF is modified (e.g. when the LMF decides that a change of LMF is needed, based on the reason as described in clause 6.4).
+The flow describes the change of LMF but applies also when source and target LMF is the same.
+The procedure can also be used to terminate the user plane connection to Source LMF without selecting any Target LMF (e.g. when the LMF is detected to be overloaded).